vmware-tanzu/cartographer/site/content/docs/development/architecture.md

 ![ClusterSupplyChain](../img/supplychain.jpg)

 ### ClusterDelivery
-A ClusterDelivery blueprint continuously deploys and validates images to a cluster.
+A ClusterDelivery blueprint continuously deploys and validates Kubernetes configuration to a cluster.
 A ClusterDelivery has the ability to lock (and unlock) templates which pauses the continuous deploy.

 <!--- @TODO MORE ON LOCKING -->